amitopenwriteup/openshift-k8s/ocmetallb.md

 speaker-yyyy                          1/1     Running   0          2m
 ```

-> **Troubleshooting:** If the controller shows `CrashLoopBackOff`, secrets were likely applied after install.
+> **Troubleshooting — CrashLoopBackOff:** If the controller pod is created but shows `CrashLoopBackOff`, the secrets were likely applied after install.
 Delete the controller pod to force a restart: `oc delete pod -n metallb-system -l component=controller`
+>
+> **Troubleshooting — 0/1 replicas, FailedCreate, never reaches CrashLoopBackOff:** This is the SCC issue, not the secrets issue.
+Confirm with `oc describe rs -n metallb-system` or `oc get events -n metallb-system --sort-by=.lastTimestamp`.
+If you see `unable to validate against any security context constraint` with every provider ending in `Forbidden: not usable by user or serviceaccount`, return to Step 3a.

 ---